srmadscience/voltdb-nwaysettlement/README.md

 ### Failure after the Payer has been marked as finished ###

-If this happens the Compound Procedure will attempt to undo the work it has done.
-This will happen if, for example, Alice doesn't have enough money.

-If a node has failed then a database task (which volt will always have running on a surviving node) will forcibly finish the transaction using a multi partition transaction within a few milliseconds
+If this happens the then a database task (which volt will always have running on a surviving node) will forcibly finish the transaction using a [multi partition transaction](https://github.com/srmadscience/voltdb-nwaysettlement/blob/main/src/nwayprocedures/EndOrphanedTransactions.java) within a few milliseconds